Hire Skilled Midland, Texas Personal Injury Attorneys

 - You need to prove that this individual or entity breached this legal duty;

-- You’re required to establish a direct connection between the breach of duty and the accident in which you were hurt, and,
+- Establish a direct connection between the breach of duty and the accident that caused your injuries, and,

 - You must prove that you suffered losses because of your injuries.